Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Introduction

-Based on the above observations, we propose a kernel-based distributed Q-learning algorithm for DTRs.
+We develop a scalable Q-learning algorithm based on kernel ridge regression (KRR) \citep{caponnetto2007optimal} for DTRs to address the above problems.
 Our main contributions are as follows:

-$\bullet$ Methodological Novelty: Our approach combines distributed learning \citep{zhang2015divide} and kernel ridge regression (KRR) \citep{caponnetto2007optimal} to estimate Q-functions, by breaking down Q-learning into $T$ least squares regression problems.
-Specifically, we use an RKHS corresponding to a kernel as the hypothesis space and implement distributed regularized least squares as the optimization model.
-This approach avoids the limitations of linear Q-learning while addressing the computational efficiency issues of deep Q-learning.
-To the best of our knowledge, this is the first attempt to design a distributed Q-learning algorithm with solid theoretical guarantees.
+$\bullet$ Methodological novelty: {Breaking down Q-learning into $T$ least squares regression problems}, we combine distributed learning \citep{zhang2015divide} and KRR to estimate Q-functions.
+Specifically, we adopt distributed regularized least squares over specific RKHS as the optimization model in Q-learning.
+This approach avoids the quality limitations of linear Q-learning and addresses the computational efficiency issues of deep Q-learning, simultaneously.

 $\bullet$ Theoretical Novelty: We propose a novel integral operator approach to analyze the generalization error of Q-learning.
-Our method allows us to derive tight generalization error bounds for the proposed kernel-based distributed Q-learning algorithm.
-Our theoretical results indicate that the distributed operator does not increase the generalization error, given that the data is not divided into too many subsets.
+Our theoretical results indicate that distributed learning does not increase the generalization error, provided the data are not divided into too many subsets.
 Additionally, the generalization error bounds we derived are independent of the input dimensions, indicating that the proposed algorithm scales well with respect to the dimensionality of the problem.

-$\bullet$ Numerical Novelty: We evaluate the proposed algorithm against linear Q-learning and deep Q-learning in two types (small and large action spaces) of clinical trials for cancer treatments.
-Our numerical results show that the performance of our approach is consistently better than that of linear Q-learning and no worse than that of deep Q-learning.
-In terms of computation costs, our approach requires significantly less training time than deep Q-learning.
-These results demonstrate the effectiveness and efficiency of kernel-based distributed Q-learning for DTRs.
+$\bullet$ Numerical Novelty: We evaluate the proposed algorithm against linear Q-learning and {several state-of-the-art deep RL methods} in two types of clinical trials for cancer treatments.
+Our numerical results show that the performance of our approach is consistently better than that of linear Q-learning and {comparable to that of deep RL methods}.
+In terms of computational costs, our approach requires significantly less training time than {deep RL methods}.
+These results demonstrate the effectiveness and efficiency of the proposed kernel-based distributed Q-learning for DTRs.